stclib/STC/docs/csview_api.md

 members: a pointer to constant char and a size.
 See [csubstr](csubstr_api.md) for a ***non null-terminated*** string view/span type.

-Because **csview** is null-terminated, it can be a more efficient replacent for `const char*`.
-It never allocates memory, and need therefore not be destructed.
+Because **csview** is null-terminated, it can be an efficient replacent for `const char*`.
+It never allocates memory, and therefore need not be destructed.
 Its lifetime is limited by the source string storage.
-It keeps the length of the string, and does not call *strlen()* when passing it around.
+It keeps the length of the string, i.e. no need to call *strlen()* for various operations.

 ## Header file